Deeds of variation

 How we can help

 Our Private Client team have years of experience and can advise you on the best course of action when changing the distribution of an estate.
-To discuss how to change a Will after death with a specialist solicitor, contact our Leeds, Sheffield or York offices by calling 0333 323 5292 or by filling in the enquiry form on this page and requesting a call back.
+To discuss changing a Will after death with a specialist solicitor, contact our Leeds, Sheffield or York offices by calling 0333 323 5292 or by filling in the enquiry form on this page and requesting a call back.

 Your key contacts